t0560r91/toolbox/README.md

 Frequently used transformers for data pipelining written for convenient, consistent, and intuitive operation.
 Package includes:
-  - Pipeline
+  - Preprocessing
-  - FeatureUnion
+  - Pipelining
-  - MapFeature
+  - Modeling
-  - ColumnSelector
+  - Scoring